-The science of abuse deterrence is relatively new.
+The science of abuse-deterrence is relatively new.

-The analytical, clinical, and statistical methods for evaluating abuse deterrent technologies and study results are new and rapidly evolving.
-Although we believe the FDA will take a flexible, adaptive approach to the evaluation and labeling of potentially abuse-deterrent products, such as REMOXY, we cannot be certain that our interpretation of abuse deterrent data for REMOXY is consistent with the views of the FDA.
+The analytical, clinical, and statistical methods for evaluating abuse-deterrent technologies and study results are new and rapidly evolving.
+Although we believe the FDA will take a flexible, adaptive approach to the evaluation and labeling of potentially abuse-deterrent products, such as REMOXY, we cannot be certain that our interpretation of abuse-deterrent data for REMOXY is consistent with the views of the FDA.
 In our opinion, the FDA has limited data correlating the potentially abuse-deterrent properties of certain opioid drug products, such as REMOXY, with actual reduction in abuse or adverse events associated with abuse.
-In addition, the FDA has stated it is not able to provide specific guidance on the magnitude of effect that would be sufficient to support any particular type of label claim for abuse deterrence.
+In addition, the FDA has stated it is not able to provide specific guidance on the magnitude of effect that would be sufficient to support any particular type of label claim for abuse-deterrence.

-Our ability to market and promote our products in the United States by describing their abuse-deterrent features will be determined by the FDA-approved labeling for them.
+In the United States, our ability to market and promote REMOXY and its abuse-deterrent features will be determined by FDA-approved labeling.

 The commercial success of REMOXY and certain of our other product candidates will depend upon our ability to obtain FDA-approved labeling describing their abuse-deterrent features.
-Our failure to achieve FDA approval of product labeling containing such information will prevent us from advertising and promotion of the abuse-deterrent features of our product candidates in order to differentiate them from other similar products.
+Our failure to achieve FDA approval of product labeling containing such information will prevent us from advertising and promoting the abuse-deterrent features of our product candidates in order to differentiate them from other similar products.
 This would make our products less competitive in the market.

-Abuse deterrent label claims for our products may not be broad enough to demonstrate a substantial benefit to health care providers and patients.
+Abuse-deterrent label claims for our products may not be broad enough to demonstrate a substantial benefit to health care providers and patients.